lsst-dm/dmtn-113/index.rst

 cluster.
 To estimate the effect of permanent database connections test was initially configured to close and re-establish connection on every visit but later was switched to permanent connection mode.
-:ref:`Figure 3 <fig-oracle-15x15-mpi>` shows the effect of that switch,
-per-visit processing time was reduced by about 2 seconds.
+:numref:`fig-oracle-15x15-mpi` shows the effect of that switch, per-visit processing time was reduced by about 2 seconds.
-:ref:`Figure 4 <fig-oracle-15x15-mpi-fit>` shows the fit of the data in the region with permanent connections.
+:numref:`fig-oracle-15x15-mpi-fit` shows the fit of the data in the region with permanent connections.

 .. figure:: /_static/fig-oracle-15x15-mpi.png
    :name: fig-oracle-15x15-mpi